updated Summer 2018

 4. Charge Students Consistently

 Establish your own fees and be consistent amongst your students.
-Much of your business could stem from word of mouth and variations in price will inevitably lead to a string of very uncomfortable conversations.
+Much of your business could stem from word of mouth, so variations in price will inevitably lead to a string of very uncomfortable conversations.
 Avoid giving “friend” rates and be firm with your pricing.
 Remember your services are not on oferta at the local mercado and bartering is not part of the process.

 Also, consider how far you’ll have to travel and how much prep work will go into each class.
 If a student is willing to pay 15€, but it will take you an hour’s time to arrive at their house and 2,50€ in transportation, it may not be worth your while.